Financial Aid: Available Grants

 Supplemental Educational Opportunity Grants are awarded to students pursuing a first baccalaureate degree.
 Awards range from $100 to $4,000 per academic year.
 The conditions to be met in order to qualify for a supplemental grant are the same as those listed under Pell Grant above.

-A CAP award can be given to part-time or full-time matriculated students.
+A CAPS award can be given to part-time or full-time matriculated students.
 Recipients must be CT residents.
 The grant can not exceed financial need.